jmeppley/jupy_tools/README.md

  * by just importing it, the bash execution PATH (os.environ['PATH']) gets updated to match the kernel's conda env
  * you can 'activate' any other conda env.
 This is probably reckless as it alters both sys.path and environ['PATH'], but it can be useful

+## Testing

+I'm writing this for future me.
+I am testing different testing protocols with my personal repositories, so I may not use the same approach anywhere else.

+### Running nose
+This is really simple

+First build and activate the testing environment defined in tests/test.yml

+    $ mamba env create -p ./test.env -f tests/test.yml
+    $ conda activate ./test.env

+Then run nosetests

+    $ nosetests

+### Making tests

+See the `nose` documentation, but the short version is that the `nosestests` command finds every `*_test.py` file and runs any functions starting with `test`.